-The authors of Powerful Problem Solving are leading this new professional development course, making use of Powerful Problem Solving and the companion website, http://mathforum.org/pps/, and its growing collection of classroom videos, student handouts, and resources.
+Max Ray-Riek and the Math Forum team lead this professional development course, making use of Powerful Problem Solving and the companion website, http://mathforum.org/pps/, and its collection of classroom videos, student handouts, and resources.
 Each week will include reading a chapter, watching selected video clips and/or looking at student work, and tasks or projects using the skills from that chapter.
 This is the second course in a two-course sequence, the first course being Developing Powerful Problem Solvers.

-This moderated course will be led by Max Ray, the main author of Powerful Problem Solving, with Suzanne Alejandre, Annie Fetter, Valerie Klein and Steve Weimar.
-It will take place online using Blackboard.
+This moderated course will be led by Max Ray-Riek, the main author of Powerful Problem Solving, with Suzanne Alejandre, Annie Fetter, and Steve Weimar.
+It will take place online using Canvas.
 The only technical requirements are a web browser and Internet access.

 Who: teachers of grades 3-8